Aleksander Welfe: Career

 He earned his master's degree in "economic cybernetics and IT" in 1982 from the University of Łódź, working under.
-Prof. Cezary Józefiak.
-He earned his doctorate (PhD) in 1985 from the University of Warsaw, submitting a thesis on "Analysis of the market of consumer goods under conditions of non-equillibrium", written under Prof. Leszek Zienkowski.
+Cezary Józefiak.
+He earned his doctorate (PhD) in 1985 from the University of Warsaw, submitting a thesis on "Analysis of the market of consumer goods under conditions of non-equillibrium", written under Leszek Zienkowski.
 He earned his higher doctorate (DSc or "habilitation") from the University of Economics in Wrocław in 1990.
 In 1996, he received the title of Full Professor from the President of Poland Aleksander Kwaśniewski.

 He is currently employed as a professor of economics at both the University of Łódź and the Warsaw School of Economics (SGH).

-On 22 November 2022 he was proposed by Prof. Marek Konarzewski, President-Elect of the Polish Academy of Sciences, as a candidate to become one of the Academy's Vice Presidents.
-On 8 December, at a session of the General Assembly of the Academy, he was elected to the office of Vice President of the Polish Academy of Sciences (together with three other Vice Presidents: Prof. Mirosława Ostrowska, Prof. Natalia Sobczak, and Prof. Dariusz Jemielniak.
+On 22 November 2022 he was proposed by Marek Konarzewski, President-Elect of the Polish Academy of Sciences, as a candidate to become one of the academy's Vice Presidents.
+On 8 December, at a session of the General Assembly of the academy, he was elected to the office of Vice President of the Polish Academy of Sciences (together with three other Vice Presidents: Mirosława Ostrowska, Natalia Sobczak, and Dariusz Jemielniak.